 The IRC's response

+The IRC is providing lifesaving support to those in need in Venezuela and Colombia.
 The IRC has launched an emergency response program in Cúcuta, Colombia, providing hundreds of people with critical cash assistance.
 The IRC has also implemented a child protection program, Families Make the Difference, in response to the increased risk of domestic violence, neglect, adolescent pregnancy and sexual abuse among displaced Venezuelans and Colombians.
 The IRC is also working with partners on the ground to extend vulnerable groups' access to health care.
-Read about our work in Colombia.

 *Names in this article have been changed to protect privacy.